 - Have key management roles in the innovation.

-Nature of Ventures: Successful proposal applications for the award will describe new approaches to public health problems that are cutting-edge, such as apps for digital health, therapeutics, wearable components, augmented virtual reality, interoperability between health systems, artificial intelligence, web platforms, prosthetic advances, medical adherence, sensors technology, facial recognition software, robotic nurse assistants, remote patient monitoring and other firsts within the public health field.
+Nature of Ventures: Successful proposal applications for the award will describe new approaches to public health problems that are cutting-edge, such as apps for digital health (therapeutics, wearable components, augmented virtual reality, interoperability between health systems, artificial intelligence, web platforms, prosthetic advances, medical adherence, sensors technology, facial recognition software, robotic nurse assistants, remote patient monitoring), innovative public health programs, policies/recommendations for policies or other firsts within the public health field.
 Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.

 The School of Public Health has the final decision on which teams are invited to compete in the Gold Public Health Innovation Award and reserves the right to include or exclude any teams for any reasons.